davenquinn/cesium-martini/README.md

 - More configurability with options like `detailScalar` and `minimumErrorLevel`.
 - Updated README and examples
 - Uses web workers for rapid tile generation off the main thread

-### `[1.2.0]`: November 2020

-- Globe caps! (disable using the `fillPoles` option).
-- Some fixes for efficiency
-- Fixed small errors in tile occlusion code
-- Added a `minZoom` configuration option to prevent excessive loading of low-resolution tiles
-- Four (!) pull requests from [@stuarta0](https://github.com/stuarta0) to improve loading of non-Mapbox tilesets